About the Navigate Initiative.

 It was hoped that this pilot called Navigate Initiative could make a difference in the lives of the Tū Ora it served, but also that it might lead to a fresh approach in addressing NZ’s very high recidivism rate - 57% returning to prison within 2 years of release.

 Instead, both parties contribute resources in an effort to ensure its continued success.
 Ara Poutama provides the 20-bed unit and physical programme space, along with custodial staff.
-Pathway provides its reintegration services and staff, both inside and outside the wire, and fully covers that cost.
+Pathway provides its reintegration services and staff, both inside and outside the wire, and fully covers that cost through its network of supporters and its social enterprise business.

 Pathway also mobilises a large number of community volunteers that help deliver programmes both inside and outside the wire.
 These volunteers are people who care deeply about addressing the problem of recidivism and generously donate their time and resources.